vivrichards600/friendlytester.github.io/pages/node/basics/4_typesandobjects.md

 layout: page
 title: Types in Node
 permalink: /node/basics/lessons/types.html
-description: "A look at how to use types and objects in Node"
+description: "A look at how to use types in Node"
 comments: true
 signoff: true
 ---